 President Donald Trump recently alleged that the Chinese government was either too incompetent at restricting the CPP coronavirus from spreading globally early on or that they purposefully chose not to contain the COVID-19 outbreak.
 This is in line with the thoughts of some experts who believe that the Chinese Communist Party (CCP) may have allowed the virus to spread all across the world so that China alone didn’t suffer its economic consequences.
 Surprisingly, there is good enough evidence to back up this theory.

-Hoarding supplies and the death toll
+Hoarding supplies and the death toll from COVID-19

-China shared details about the COVID-19 outbreak to the World Health Organization (WHO) in January.
+China shared details about the COVID-19 outbreak with the World Health Organization (WHO) in January.
 According to a report by the U.S. Department of Homeland Security (DHS), the communist government held back on announcing the severity of the virus so that it would have enough time to stock as many medical supplies as possible.

 Subscribe to our Newsletter!